remylenoir/earthquakes-feeds-map/README.md

 ##### Default feed

-In the application store located at `./src/Store.js`, the initial feed is set on `all_day` .
+In the application store located at `./src/Store.js`, the initial feed is set to `all_day` .

 ```javascript
 // Store.js